 Support overall gut health

 Help your body maintain its balance of good bacteria in the gut.
 An imbalance of microbiome has been linked to the development and progression of liver disease.
 To build your gut flora, vary your diet.
 Get a variety of whole, unprocessed foods.
 Also, include fermented options, like kefir.
-You may also consider a probiotic.
+For more on ways to support gut health, check out Dr. Lewis’ advice.